 The toys, too, are like something out of an old story: Hand-made sausage dogs on wheels, pushcarts for moving a small person’s stuff, aeroplanes the perfect size for a tiny hand to zoom back and forth.
-Only the bright red rideable fire engines show any hint of the modern age: nameplates laser-etched at the Library Makerspace.
+Only the bright red rideable fire engines show any hint of the modern age: laser-etched nameplates from the Library Makerspace.

-All these toys are destined for Santa’s Cave at Te Manawa, where they’re being sold in the new Christmas Shop.
+All these toys are destined for Santa’s Cave at Te Manawa, where visitors will snap them up from the new Christmas Shop.

 When Andrew Ritchie began volunteering at the museum, he discovered a connection just waiting to be made.